line-em/devops-23-24-JPE-1231866/CA1/README.md

   directory from the *“tut-react-and-spring-data-rest-main”* to avoid git tracking conflicts.
 - **10. Moving the tut-react-and-spring-data-rest-main to the CA1 directory**:
-    - 10.1 `mv ./Class/tut-react-and-spring-data-rest-main ./CA1`
+    - 10.1 `mv ./YourFolderPath/tut-react-and-spring-data-rest-main ./CA1`
     - 10.2 You can rename the folder, if you want, to something like "tutorial".
-- **11. Committing and Pushing to the GitHub Repository**:
+- **11. Committing and Pushing to the GitHub Repository**: Use git add . to start tracking the new files.
+However, first, please make sure the .gitignore file from before is working!
+You don't want folders such as .idea/ and node_modules being added to the repository.
     - 11.1. `git add .`
     - 11.2. `git commit -m “[CA1] - Add tutorial files to CA1”`
-- **12. Warm Up**: After setting up, spend some time warming up.
+- **12. Warm Up**: After setting up, spend some time warming up, getting to know the project structure.
 For instance, I did:
     - Modify the CSS, on commit #763301b5, [CSS] - Add custom CSS and Hanken Grotesk font.
       Closes #4.
     - Add the jobTitle field, on commit #08503c70, [FEAT] - Add job title field.
 Closes